Oreseru/a/README.md

-Plugin by https://github.com/TaiAurori/ but they have taken the plugin down.
+Plugin by https://github.com/TaiAurori/ but they have taken the plugin's repository down.
 This repository exists if you still want to use the addon or modify and reuse the code etc

 Powercord is dead, y'hear?
 This plugin ain't being updated anytime soon!